-As years pass by, things change as cultures and even fashions and trends tend to change, and it is no different for music.
+As years passed by, things change as cultures and even fashions and trends tend to change, and it is no different for music.
 Except some styles of sound are based on something much more profound than trends, and often times through the commercialism of it all, they barely get to shine as the next packaged "product" is delivered to the masses; yet the gift they held for the world is no less important.

 So the question we must ask is: If no one is preserving a sound, how will it ever survive?
 Can we really let some things go extinct into memory?
-Though Electro Funk unfortunately lost its steam in the late '80s, and it is true the music evolved gracefully into the Electro Bass sound of the 90's, some in the scene never really wanted to let go of the old school vibe, of what it meant to be a B-Boy or B-Girl.
-The fashion, the music, the way of life that somehow helped us rise above the desperate conditions in many parts of the world where this sound flourished, gave us hope, and gave us something new to look for as we united through music and dance.
+Though Electro Funk unfortunately lost its steam in the late '80s, and it is true the music evolved gracefully into the Electro Bass sound of the 90's, some in the scene never really wanted to let go of the old school vibe, of what it meant to be a B-Boy or a B-Girl.
+The fashion, the music, the way of life that somehow helped us rise above the desperate conditions in many parts of the world where this sound flourished back then, gave us hope, and gave us something new to look for as we united through music and dance.

-As Lauria mentions in a short interview: "To be true, I still listen to the 80's Electro sound, but indeed I try to feature New School Electro artists on my own label".
-Which if you have been following the imprint's iconic "Underground Electro" vinyl and CD releases, what you may have noticed are artists like Skyborg (Borg Recordings), E-Rocker (Global Surveyor, DE), Invisible Rockers Crew, Downrocks, and Uni-Mate, alongside a plethora of old school legends like Newcleus, Egyptian Lover, DXJ aka Maggotron, and so many more you really have to see for yourself to believe the incredible collaborations that have come forth since the label's beginnings.
+As Lauria mentions in a short interview with us many years back: "I still listen to the 80's Electro sound, but indeed I try to feature New School Electro artists on my own label".
+Which if you have been following the imprint's iconic "Underground Electro" vinyl and CD releases, what you may have noticed are artists like Skyborg (Borg Recordings), E-Rocker (Global Surveyor, DE), Invisible Rockers Crew, Downrocks, and Uni-Mate, alongside a plethora of influential old school legends like Newcleus, Egyptian Lover, DXJ aka Maggotron, and so many more you really have to see and hear it for yourself to believe the incredible collaborations that have come forth since the label's beginnings.